 This service assesses characteristics of your product and can demonstrate how it will behave once in package for a defined period.
 We can trial microbial activity, flavour and colour stability.

 This can be carried out on various packaged beer including bottles and cans.
-It costs £38.99 and we require a separate packaged product per analysis.
+We require a separate packaged product per analysis.
 The customer receives an official Brewlab report confirming the result.

 What beverages do Brewlab offer analysis services on?